HomeDing/homeding.github.io/dev/elementregistry.md

 ---
 title: Element Registry
+layout: "page.njk"
+tags: ["Implementation"]
+excerpt: >
+  The ElementRegistry is the central class that knows all included and available Element classes to allow further creation and customization of new Elements by name at runtime.
 ---

-# {{title}}

 ## Why we need a registry

-The ElementRegistry is the central class that knows all included and available Element classes to allow further creation of new Elements by name at runtime.

 This allows specifying the `known elements` at compile time to optimize the programs size  to the available flash memory on the smaller boards but can include all elements for bigger boards.